 Develop from scratch or hire a professional

-Finally, you might consider coding your website from scratch or hiring a professional designer if you have polished web development skills and you have specific needs for a particularly complicated project.
+Finally, you might consider coding your website from scratch or hiring a professional designer or agency if you have polished web development skills and you have specific needs for a particularly complicated project.

 Remember that one of the pros of choosing a service such as STUDIO is that won’t only have access to the design platform but hosting will be part of the package, so you won’t have to worry about it.
 If you decide to go independent, you will need to self-hosting.
 More information on hosting options here.